Времена Английских глаголов

 She isn't catching the 5 o'clock train.

-He's seeing the dentist tomorrow e
+He's seeing the dentist tomorrow evening.

 Question